 What causes intellectual disability?

 Intellectual disability has many causes.
 Most of the time, something happens that affects your baby's developing brain before birth.
 This can include:

 Severe poor nutrition during pregnancy

-Use of alcohol, certain drugs, or certain medicine during pregnancy
+Use of alcohol, certain illicit drugs, or certain medicine during pregnancy

 Sometimes, intellectual disability happens because of problems during birth, such as: